ember-learn/ember-blog/source/2020-03-13-the-ember-times-issue-139.md

 ## [Fast QR Scanning library, ember-jsqr, released! 📷](https://nullvoxpopuli.github.io/ember-jsqr/)

 Extracted from [@NullVoxPopuli's](https://twitter.com/nullvoxpopuli) [chat project](https://emberclear.io/),
-[ember-jsqr](https://nullvoxpopuli.github.io/ember-jsqr/) is an integration with jsQR, a _fast_ QR code scanner that demonstrates how addon developers may want to integrate with an external library using **dynamic `import`** to avoid adding to the initial load cost of an app.
-The jsQR library itself is 45kb (after min+gzip), but this addon adds only _bytes_ to the initial vendor bundle (the cost of a single glimmer component, a private service, and modifiers).
+[ember-jsqr](https://nullvoxpopuli.github.io/ember-jsqr/) is an integration with jsQR, a <span style="font-style: italic;">fast</span> QR code scanner that demonstrates how addon developers may want to integrate with an external library using **dynamic `import`** to avoid adding to the initial load cost of an app.
+The jsQR library itself is 45kb (after min+gzip).
+This addon adds only <span style="font-style: italic;">bytes</span>
+to the initial vendor bundle, or the cost of a single Glimmer component, a private service, and modifiers.

 ---

 ## [Ember test case for a CRUD application with Mirage 💡](https://medium.com/@srajas02/ember-test-case-for-a-crud-application-with-mirage-d6d9836bfee2)